renaudcerrato/renaudcerrato.github.io/_drafts/2016-05-21-build-your-homemade-router-part1.md

 ## Assembly

-The motherboard, RAM and the Pico-PSU installation went smoothly: the case has (relatively) a lot of room, and even have (perfectly sized) pre-cut holes for the AC/DC adapter:
+The motherboard, RAM and the Pico-PSU installation went smoothly: the case is spacious, and even have (perfectly sized) pre-cut holes for the AC/DC adapter:

 ![assembly](/static/img/assembly-small.jpg)